prakashguru/lync/README.md

 # lync
-A slightly modified version of AudioVideoConversation lync sdk 2013 sample which supports room accounts.
+A slightly modified version of AudioVideoConversation lync sdk 2013 sample with room account support.